tilt-dev/tilt-extensions/helm_remote/README.md

 #### Change the Cache Location

-By default `helm_remote` will store retrieved helm charts in the `.helm` directory at your project's root.
+By default `helm_remote` will store retrieved helm charts in the `.helm` directory at your workspace's root.
 This location can be customized by calling `helm_remote_set_cache_dir(newDirectory)`.
 Whether customizing this value or just using the default location, be sure this directory is added to your project's `.tiltignore` file in order to prevent recursive re-processing of the main Tiltfile when the helm cache changes/updates.